LongSoft/FD44Editor/README.md

 # FD44Editor

 ## Description
-Utility to edit ASUS BIOS image files
+Utility to edit ASUS BIOS image files.
+This project is not supported or maintained, use it on your own risk.

 ## Build